Asifekhlaque/Learn_cpp/README.md

 # what is c++?
   High level General purpose programin language
-  It was developed by *Bjarne strustrup*
+  It was developed by */Bjarne strustrup/*